Tesla recalls nearly 6,000 U.S. vehicles over potentially loose bolts

-Tesla Inc (TSLA.O) is recalling nearly 6,000 U.S. vehicles because brake caliper bolts could be loose, with the potential to cause a loss of tire pressure, documents made public on Wednesday show.
+WASHINGTON, June 2 (Reuters) - Tesla Inc is recalling nearly 6,000 U.S. vehicles because brake caliper bolts could be loose, with the potential to cause a loss of tire pressure, documents made public on Wednesday show.

 Our Standards: The Thomson Reuters Trust Principles.